SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Every nonfatal mistake is an opportunity to learn better.
 (Maybe even the fatal ones too, but in a theology-dependent way.)"
 - "[Schadenfreude pie](https://whatever.scalzi.com/2006/09/26/how-to-make-a-schadenfreude-pie/)
   is a shameful taste to acquire."  (__NB:__ I know Scalzi did it, but ironically and brilliantly.
 He's not what I mean here.)
+- "Interpretation is an active choice that you _must_ make, lest the world make an unsavory choice for you."